imrenagi/imrenagi-website/content/courses/inse4101-software-instrumentation-bootcamp/about.md

 * Docker and containerization
 * Linux and Ubuntu.
 See [lab requirements]({{< ref "lab-requirements.md" >}} "Lab requirements") for more details.

-## Database and cloud native tech stack used in this course
+## Database and cloud native tech stack

+During this course, we are going to use, learn and discuss at least the following cloud native technologies:

 * Grafana
 * Grafana Loki